 Ear wax build-up is a common problem, which can be characterised by having earache, reduced hearing, dizziness, itchiness, and tinnitus (a sensation of noise in the ear).
 Thankfully there are several ear drops for wax removal, available over the counter in pharmacies and supermarkets.
 This post summarises options for ear wax removal with popular ear drop products available in the UK, focusing on the use and age restrictions for each product.
+Links to purchase a popular ear drops products are also included in this post.

 Ear drops for wax removal: where to buy